+Education teacher resources for teachers who want to know more about using mobile technology to help their students master historical concepts.
 Some teachers and parents favor the use of mobile phones in school.
 These schools find positive ways to help kids learn on these portable devices.
 A few teachers are experimenting with how to incorporate the devices into the instructional day.
 These teachers support the idea of education and technology in school.
-These teachers want to incorporate mobile phone technology in the classroom and believe that mobile phones are good education teacher resources.
+These teachers want to incorporate mobile phone technology into the classroom and believe that mobile phones are good education teacher resources.

 Kids between the ages of 8 and 13 connect with their peers through education and technology.
 Pokemon Go is a social game for mobile phones.
 Kids can have fun interacting with other kids while playing this game.
 However, parents should talk to their kids about the hazards of the game.
 Kids should be aware of their surroundings and avoid trespassing on other people's property.
 Some parents are worried that Snapchat's new Snap Map feature poses a danger to their children.

 Teaching history skills explores ways to use mobile technology to engage the attention of history and social studies students.

 Mobile phone management provides tips for history teachers on how to effectively use mobile phones in the classroom.

 Here are some other learning resources for teachers.